ambarineerajkumar/nutrition_queries.sql/README.md

 🔹 Support research on food nutrition and dietary habits.

 🔹 Provide insights into healthier eating patterns.
 Certainly!
-Here is the converted SQL code wrapped in Markdown code blocks for GitHub:
+Here is the converted SQL code wrapped in Markdown code blocks for GitHub

 ```sql
 # Create Dataset As NutritionalFacts_Fruit_Vegetables_Seafood dataset